The Exodus from Israel’s Whoring in Egypt

-This prohibition to lie with a beast clearly refers to the nations, the Israelites were to drive out of the Promised Land, because of the abominations they were doing in the land.
-But it was also meant to bring to mind the abominations the Israelites themselves did in the face of Elohim in the land of Egypt.
+This prohibition to lie with a beast clearly refers to the nations, which the Israelites were to drive out of the Promised Land, because of the abominations the heathens were doing in the land.
+But it was also meant to bring to mind the abominations the Israelites themselves were doing in the face of Elohim in Egypt.

-In other words, Elohim of Israel warned them, had they to do what those nations had done in the land, the land would vomit them as the land of Egypt vomited them.
-Here and elsewhere in the Scripture we clearly see the comparison YHVH is making between idolatry as a sexual perversion and immorality.
+In other words, Elohim of Israel warned them, had they to do what those nations had done in the Land, the Land would too vomit them, as the land of Egypt vomited them with the Exodus.
+Here and elsewhere in the Scripture we clearly see the comparison YHVH makes between idolatry, as a sexual perversion, and immorality.

 This interpretation of the verses above brings a quite different understanding of Israel’s exodus from Egypt.
-This shows us (as we see it in the present author’s articles quoted above, but also in chapter The Beginning of Months of the on-line book Reckoning of Time) that the true Exodus was not just the story of the tenth plagues and a physical leaving out of the land of Egypt, as seen in popular Bible movies and rabbinical Passover Hagadah, but there was much more to it than that.
+This shows us (as we see it in the present author’s articles quoted above, but also in chapter The Beginning of Months of the on-line book Reckoning of Time) that the true Exodus was not just the story of the tenth plagues and the actual leaving out of the land of Egypt, as seen in popular Bible movies and Rabbinic Passover Hagadah, but there was much more to it than that.

 For more insight of the real Exodus the reader is encouraged to refer to the related articles from the series The Appointed Times of YHVH: The Appointed Times of YHVH–the Festival of the Unleavened Breads Part I and Part II, and the article The Appointed Times of YHVH—the Festival of the Unleavened Breads and the Messiah.